weissi/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 We propose to make statically linking of the Swift runtime libraries the default behavior on platforms that support it, with an opt-out way to disable the default behavior.

-Note this does not mean the resulting program is fully statically linked - only the Swift runtime libraries (stdlib, foundation, dispatch, etc) would be statically linked into the program, while external dependencies will continue to be dynamically linked and would remain the a concern left for the user when deploying the program.
+Note this does not mean the resulting program is fully statically linked - only the Swift runtime libraries (stdlib, Foundation, Dispatch, etc) would be statically linked into the program, while external dependencies will continue to be dynamically linked and would remain the a concern left for the user when deploying the program.
 Such external dependencies include:
-1. Glibc: On Linux, Swift relies on Glibc to interact with the system and its not possible to fully statically link programs based on Glibc.
+1. Glibc (including `libc.so`, `libm.so`, `libdl.so`, `libutil.so`): On Linux, Swift relies on Glibc to interact with the system and its not possible to fully statically link programs based on Glibc.
 In practice this is not usually not a problem since most/all Linux systems ship with a compatible Glibc.
+2. `libstdc++` and `libgcc_s.so`: Swift on Linux also relies on GNU's C++ standard library as well as GCC's runtime library which much like Glibc is usually not a program because a compatible version is often already installed on the target Linux systems.
-2. At this time, non-Darwin version of Foundation (aka libCoreFoundation) has two modules that rely on system dependencies (`FoundationXML` on `libxml2` and `FoundationNetwork` on `libcurl`) which cannot be statically linked at this time and require to be installed on the target system.
+3. At this time, non-Darwin version of Foundation (aka libCoreFoundation) has two modules that rely on system dependencies (`FoundationXML` on `libxml2` and `FoundationNetwork` on `libcurl`) which cannot be statically linked at this time and require to be installed on the target system.
-3. Any system dependencies the program itself brings (e.g. `libsqlite`, `zlib`) would not be statically linked and requires to be installed on the target system.
+4. Any system dependencies the program itself brings (e.g. `libsqlite`, `zlib`) would not be statically linked and requires to be installed on the target system.

 ## Detailed design